-Get the inside scoop directly from proposal reviewers!
+Who decides if you get the money?
+Get the inside scoop directly from proposal peer reviewers!

 Understanding the review process in today’s highly competitive grant funding world can give you an edge.
-Several G.U. faculty members have recently participated as peer reviewers on proposal reviewing panels for public (a.k.a. government) and private (a.k.a. corporate and foundation) funders.
-The upcoming panel discussion with these faculty members will offer you an inside look at how proposal reviews are instructed and accomplish this task.
+G.U. faculty members have recently participated as peer reviewers on proposal-reviewing panels for public (a.k.a. government) and private (a.k.a. corporate and foundation) funders.
+The upcoming panel discussion with these faculty members—Drs.
+Shepherd and Chen, who have reviewed for the National Science Foundation, and Dr. Crogan, who has reviewed for the National Institutes of Health and private funders—will offer you an inside look at how proposal reviewers are instructed and accomplish this task.
 Your questions will be welcomed.
-Check back here or watch Morning Mail for details about this upcoming event from Sponsored Research and Programs.

 NEW EVENTS are posted as they are announced.
 Individual consultations about grant funding options always are available upon request.